As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

-Keurig Hack: Performing a simple hack can help you overcome the company's restriction.
-In involves scotch tap and scissors and takes less than a minute to win the battle.
+Keurig Hack: Performing a simple hack can help you overcome the company’s restriction.
+It involves scotch tape and scissors and takes less than a minute to win the battle.

-- Place a piece of tap on it (sticky side up).
+- Place a piece of tape on it (sticky side up).

-Once you'll close the lid, the paper will stick to the reader/sensor.
-It will now think any capsule as Keurig branded capsule and should seamlessly work with any coffee pod.
+Once you close the lid, the paper will stick to the reader/sensor.
+It will now think of any capsule as Keurig branded capsule and should seamlessly work with any coffee pod.

 What’s the bottom line?

-It entertains you with its lightening fast speed, especially in making an entire pot of coffee.
-There's no messing between cups, it's perfect for for anyone with a family of java lovers who regularly entertain soul-touching caffeine jolt.
+It entertains you with its lightning fast speed, especially in making an entire pot of coffee.
+There’s no messing between cups; it’s perfect for anyone with a family of java lovers who regularly entertain soul-touching caffeine jolt.

 You may also be interested in: